 - Spam Filtering

-Gmail's algorithms are designed to make it easier for users to sort through an otherwise crowded inbox so important emails have high visibility.
-For email marketers, this can seem problematic if Gmail starts sorting your emails into a tab where they may get ignored.
+Gmail's algorithms are designed to make it easier for users to sort through an otherwise crowded inbox, so important emails have high visibility.
+For email marketers, this can seem problematic if Gmail starts sorting your emails into a tab where they may be ignored.

 Four months after the widespread rollout of tabs left marketing messages a click removed from personal email, consumers continue to read them at roughly the same levels as before. - Return Path, The Tabbed Inbox

 Studies done on the topic show that open rates for marketing emails landing in the Promotions tab did not experience a rapid decline and the observable change was slight.
-In fact, marketers might even be better off overall - emails that now find a safe place in the Promotions tab may have otherwise been blocked or filtered to Spam prior to Gmail's creation of the tabbed inbox.
+In fact, marketers might even be better off because emails that now find a safe place in the Promotions tab may have otherwise been blocked or filtered to the spam folder prior to Gmail's tabbed inbox.

 Don’t Panic About the Promotions Tab

-While evidence suggests there is no reason to panic over landing in Promotions, what if you still really want to end up in that Primary tab?
+While evidence suggests there is no reason to panic over landing in Promotions, what if you still really want to end up in the Primary tab?

-Gmail users themselves can alter the default sort system by moving an email from one tab to another and electing to have Google always put messages from that sender in the new tab of choice.
-Making an appeal to your audience, asking them to drag your newsletters on over to the Primary inbox so they don't get missed, is one option.
-Senders, however, cannot pre-determine which tab their messages will fall into and Klaviyo has no control over inbox placement after an email get successfully delivered.
+Gmail users themselves can alter the default sorting system by moving an email from one tab to another and electing to have Google always put messages from a specific sender in the tab of their choice.
+If this is important to you, you can make an appeal to your audience by asking them to drag your newsletters over to their Primary tab for easy access to your brand messaging.
+You cannot, however, pre-determine which tab your messages will fall into and Klaviyo has no control over inbox placement after an email is successfully delivered.

-Typically, if email messages are personalized, they will automatically get sorted in the Primary inbox.
-Less personalized emails tend to end up in the Promotions tab.
+Typically, if emails are personalized, they will automatically be sorted in the Primary inbox.
+Fewer personalized emails tend to end up in the Promotions tab.
 Gmail's Promotions tab is truly designed to catch marketing emails, so consider the following:

-- Watch your text to image ratio.
-Taking an image-heavy approach to email design can impact inbox placement, and spam filters are also suspicious of emails comprised mostly of images.
+- Watch your text to image ratio: taking an image-heavy approach to email design can impact inbox placement.
+Spam filters are also suspicious of emails comprised mostly of images.

-- Avoid RSS feeds if you're concerned about landing in the Primary tab, as some sources show emails with RSS feeds land in Promotions.
+- Avoid RSS feeds: some sources show that emails with RSS feeds tend to land in Promotions.

-- Avoid overuse of links, and when you do hyperlink text, make sure no links are broken.
+- Avoid overuse of links: when you do hyperlink text, make sure no links are broken.

-- Personalize, personalize, personalize - Klaviyo makes it easy to insert a first name into an email, for example, with a fallback if you don't have a name on file.
+- Personalize, personalize, personalize: Klaviyo makes it easy to personalize your emails.
+For example, insert a first name into an email with a fallback if you don't have a name on file.

-If you are already using Klaviyo to optimize your content for strong engagement - by only sending personalized and highly targeted emails - you shouldn't live in fear of the Promotions tab.
-You might still be curious, however, where your emails are ending up for the majority of your Gmail-using recipients.
-While there is no way to see which tab your emails are going to (as this is dependent on the personal inboxes of your recipients), tools like Litmus can help!
+If you already use Klaviyo to optimize your content for strong engagement— by only sending personalized and highly targeted emails— then you shouldn't live in fear of the Promotions tab.
+However, you might still be curious about where your emails end up for the majority of your Gmail recipients.
+While there is no way to see which tab your emails are going to (as this is dependent on the personal inboxes of your recipients), tools like Litmus can help.